Opinion: I feel more safe on a walking safari than I do in London at night

 And the sad thing is that although I could rationalise away the fear on a walking safari, I can’t do that in London.
 Because whilst the chances of being attacked by an animal on safari are very slim, being intimidated, harassed and attacked by a man in London is a real possibility.

 Don’t believe me?
 Over half of women in London have been victim to unwanted sexual behaviour.
-In fact, in 2021, the number of rapes in the capital was at an all time high of 8,873.
+In fact, in 2021, the number of rapes in the capital was at an all-time high of 8,873.
 That’s an average of 24 rapes a day.

 So what are my odds?
 Well, they’re not great when you also consider that across the rest of the country, one in four UK women have been raped or sexually assaulted as an adult.
 Rapes saw an all-time high of almost 70,000 reported cases across the country.
 Of these, only 1,557 lead to prosecutions.